deciduously/music/post.md

 The [sample rate](https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Sampling_rate) of an audio stream is how many points to store for each one of these cycles, or is how high-fidelity this "digital snapshot" of the wave is.
 Lots of applications use a [44.1KHz](https://en.wikipedia.org/wiki/44,100_Hz) sample rate - a bit higher than 10KHz like the example.
 According to the [sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem), the threshold for ensuring you've captured a sufficient sample from an analog signal is that the sample rate must be greater than twice the frequency you you're sampling.
 Humans can hear about 20Hz to 20,000Hz.
 This means we need at least 40,000 samples, and 44,100 exceeds that.
 I [don't understand](https://en.wikipedia.org/wiki/Transition_band) the reason for the specific 4.1k.
 Similarly, [16-bit samples](https://en.wikipedia.org/wiki/Audio_bit_depth) is commonly seen.
 In this application, we're using 48KHz.
 The maximum amplitude this struct can represent is the maximum wave that fits in a 16-bit sample, because that's the biggest *x* will ever be in either direction - `1` or `-1`.

 The `rodio` crate actually has a built-in [`rodio::source::SineWave`](https://docs.rs/rodio/0.10.0/rodio/source/struct.SineWave.html).
-We could give ourselves a `From` implementation to play theirs - this code should produce an A440 tone:
+This code should produce an A440 tone:

 ```rust
 use rodio::{Sink, source::SineWave, default_output_device};